DJ48/Email_Scheduler_App/README.md

 I have created the backend of Email Scheduling App using Nodejs, Express and Sendgrid.

 Functionality
-1. User will able to create an email schedule on a particular day at a particular time.
+1. Users will be able to create an email schedule on a particular day at a particular time.
-2. User will able to reschedule an email.
+2. Users will be able to reschedule an email.
-3. User will able to delete an email schedule.
+3. Users will be able to delete an email schedule.
-4. User will able to see all the scheduled emails.
+4. Users will be able to see all the scheduled emails.
-5. User will able to see the failed scheduled emails.
+5. Users will be able to see the failed scheduled emails.

 ## Getting Started